GLOSSARY OF TERMS

 In micrographics terms this describes images next to each other if the film is held horizontally.
 This may also be called portrait mode.

 In micrographics terms this describes the small marks on the edge of the film that indicates a frame or image.
-Blips come in 3 sizes; large, medium, small, and by default a forth when none is present.
+Blips come in 3 sizes; large, medium, small, and by default a fourth when none is present.
 The blip sizes normally indicate small page, medium-document and large-folder.

 In micrographics terms this indicates the polarity of film.
 Negative film is black with white letters on the documents.
 When scanning microfilm this is the film poliarity of choice.